UNITED STATES PATENT AND TRADEMARK OFFICE

 Correspondents should be sure to include their full return addresses, including zip codes.
 The principal location of the USPTO is 600 Dulany Street, Alexandria, Virginia.
 The personal presence of applicants at the USPTO is unnecessary.

-You do not have to be a Registered eFiler to file a patent application via EFS-Web.
-However, unless you are a Registered eFiler, you must not attempt to file follow-on correspondence via EFS-Web, because Unregistered eFilers are not permitted to file follow-on correspondence via EFS-Web.
-Follow-on correspondence filed by anyone other than an EFS-Web Registered eFiler must be sent by mail or hand-delivered to the address specified in the paragraph above.
+You do not have to be a Registered eFiler to file a patent application via Patent Center.
+However, unless you are a Registered eFiler, you must not attempt to file follow-on correspondence electronically, because Unregistered eFilers are not permitted to file follow-on correspondence via Patent Center or EFS-Web.
+Follow-on correspondence filed by anyone other than a Registered eFiler must be sent by mail or hand-delivered to the address specified in the paragraph above.

 Applicants and attorneys are required to conduct their business with decorum and courtesy.
 Papers presented in violation of this requirement will be returned.